 Morne Acouma

 Morne Acouma, a volcanic mountain in Saint Mark Parish, plays an important role in the region’s geography and history.
 Once a notable lime plantation, the harvested limes were transported down to Soufriere Bay using a pulley system resembling a zipline.
-It contributed significantly to Dominica’s local economy and culture.
+It made a significant contribution to Dominica’s local economy and culture.

 About Morne Acouma